MicrosoftDocs/azure-devops-docs/docs/report/powerbi/create-quick-report.md

     > [!div class="mx-imgBorder"]
     > ![Connect to data](_img/create-report/get-data-2.png)

-0. Enter your account name and a team project for the data you want to report on.
+0. Enter your organization name and project name for the data you want to report on.

 	![Organization and project name](_img/create-report/specify-account.png)